Why We Lead Education Roundtable: Fostering the Leadership of AANHPI Girls and Gender-Expansive Youth

 Two years ago we set out to research the complex, nuanced, and intergenerational story of the leadership development of Asian American, Native Hawaiian, and Pacific Islander (AANHPI) girls and gender-expansive youth.
 That result is Why We Lead: Understanding and Supporting the Leadership of AANHPI Girls and Gender-Expansive Youth, the first-ever national study of AANHPI girls and gender-expansive youth.

-You won’t want to miss this one-hour interactive roundtable event, in which we discuss the report findings and detail actionable next steps.
-You will gain firsthand insights into what inspires AANHPI young people to lead, the barriers they face, and how educators and school administrators can effectively support the leadership development of AANHPI girls and gender-expansive youth.
-Chief Executive Officer at Aspire Public Schools, Mala Batra will moderate the discussion
+You won’t want to miss this one-hour interactive roundtable event.
+Our panelists Ann Waterman Roy, Johanna Paraiso, and Youth Research Council member Yehji Hwang will discuss the report findings and detail actionable next steps.
+Attendees will gain firsthand insights into what inspires AANHPI young people to lead, the barriers they face, and how educators and school administrators can effectively support the leadership development of AANHPI girls and gender-expansive youth.
+Chief Executive Officer at Aspire Public Schools Mala Batra will moderate the discussion.
+Executive Director and Market Manager at Morgan Stanley Wealth Management Leslie Walters will make opening remarks.
+Girls Leadership National Board member and P16 Partners founder Aditi Goel will make closing remarks.

 Sponsored by Morgan Stanley